danthemanzx/crawl-custom-survival/wiki/Home.md

 ***
 ![](https://minecraftskinstealer.com/achievement/19/Craftable+Spells/Using+craftable+spells)

+### Craftable Spells
 Heroes can craft custom spells using raw materials bound with paper or books.
-Pull up the crafting recipes in game using the /recipes command.
+Pull up the crafting recipes in game using the **/recipes** command.
 Once a spell is crafted, right click whilst in your hand to activate.

 ***
 ### Server Status